kpacha/bloomis/README.md

 bloomis
 ====

-Distributed bloom filters for very large sets using redis as a persistence and consensus.
+Distributed bloom filters for very large sets using redis for persistence and consensus.

+## Goals:

++ Plugable as a module with a minimal, clean interface
++ Transparent for the client using the standard semantics for bloom filters
++ Agents can join and leave the distributed bloom filter anytime without effort
++ Minimal data transference over the network

-Usage:
+## Usage:

 Import the required libraries